clearlinux/clear-linux-documentation/source/tutorials/php.rst

    Additional .ini files parsed:      (none)

 This output indicates that PHP will read the php.ini file from `/usr/share/defaults/php` and will then load any further configuration from :file:`.ini` files in `/etc/php.d/`.
-We will create a :file:`php.ini` file in `/etc/php.d` for our use, and allow the defaults to be read from `/usr/share/defaults/php/`.
+We use the :file:`php.ini` file in `/etc/php.d` for our specific needs, and allow the defaults to be read from `/usr/share/defaults/php/`.

 Install PHP extensions